ABMatrix/doc-and-rfc/docs/zkmeta-official.md

   In a short term, this layer aims at Non-Fungible Tokens (NFT) and anonymous auction.

 ## What is X-Matrix Labs?
+**The New Era of Internet**

+*Surf the Internet with the supreme experience -- smooth, privacy preserved, and boundaryless*

 X-Matrix Labs is a research and development team passionate about cryptography, blockchain, and math.
 The team consists of researchers from prestigious institutes and professionals from engineering and financial industries.
 Our mission is to build a decentralized network to empower Web 3.0.